aparecidovieira/Road_extraction/README.md

 # Road_extraction
 Attention Unet and Deep Unet implementation for road extraction using multi-gpu model tensorflow

-Attention UNet  (link)Attention U-Net: Learning Where to Look for the Pancreas FYI I've changed the convolution block to a residual block, meaning that instead of having double convolution it has a 3 convolution with skip connection between the double conv. https://arxiv.org/abs/1804.03999
+Several variations of Deep U-Net were tested with extra layers and extra convolutions.
+Nevertheless, the model that outperformed all of them was the Attention U-Net: Learning Where to Look for the Pancreas.
+I have added an extra tweak improving even further performance, switching the convolution blocks to the residual blocks https://arxiv.org/abs/1804.03999